juandiazx/juandiazx/README.md

 - 👋 Hi, I’m @lordkibou
-- 👀 I’m interested in coding, self development, entrepreneurship and investing.
+- 👀 I’m interested in coding, self development, entrepreneurship and investing
-- 🌱 I’m currently learning React Native, Full Stack Web development and C++.
+- 🌱 I’m currently learning Full Stack Web Development, Algorithms, Systems Design and Software Development
 - 💞️ I’m looking to collaborate on any project where I can help and build
 - 📫 How to reach me: @contactjuandiaz@gmail.com